Lafangey Parindey

 Lafangey Parindey is a 2010 Indian Hindi-language romantic drama film directed by Pradeep Sarkar and produced by Aditya Chopra under the Yash Raj Films banner.
 The film stars Neil Nitin Mukesh and Deepika Padukone in lead roles and blends elements of romance, sports, and resilience.
-Partially inspired by the 1978 American film Ice Castles and the 1999 Tamil film Thullatha Manamum Thullum, the narrative follows a blind roller skater and a street fighter whose lives intertwine in the gritty underbelly of Mumbai.
+Partially inspired by the 1978 American film Ice Castles the narrative follows a blind roller skater and a street fighter whose lives intertwine in the gritty underbelly of Mumbai.

 Released theatrically on 20 August 2010, Lafangey Parindey received mixed reviews for its performances, soundtrack, and emotional core, while some criticism was directed toward its pacing and screenplay.
 The film marked Sarkar's second directorial collaboration with Yash Raj Films following Laaga Chunari Mein Daag (2007).

-In parallel with the film's release, Indian software developer ASTPL launched a mobile video game based on the film’s skating and boxing themes.
+In parallel with the film's release, Indian software developer ASTPL launched a mobile video game based on the film's skating and boxing themes.

-Plot
+Synopsis

 Pinky Palkar is a spirited young woman from a Mumbai chawl who aspires to become a professional skater and win a reality television competition.
 Her aspirations are abruptly derailed when she is blinded in a freak accident caused by Nandan "One-Shot-Nandu" Kamthekar, a street fighter renowned for winning blindfolded bouts.

 Overcome with guilt, Nandu resolves to help Pinky reclaim her dream.
 He begins training her to navigate the world through her remaining senses, helping her adapt to her new reality.
 In exchange, Pinky teaches Nandu how to skate, preparing him to become her partner in the competition.
 As they spend time together, a bond develops between them, eventually blossoming into love.